 - Study substrate selectivity and specificity of different proteases from different protease classes.

-- Characterize the substrate repertoires and the biological impact of mitochondrial rhomboid and of calcium-dependent calpain proteases.
+- Characterize the substrate repertoires and the biological impact of less studied proteases

-- Develop novel proteomic methods to study different aspects of the ubiquitin-proteasome system.
+- Develop novel proteomic methods to study proteolysis and different aspects of the ubiquitin-proteasome system.